chrivand/Firepower_O365_Feed_Parser/README.md

 ---

-This is a script that parses the XML feed (https://support.content.office.net/en-us/static/O365IPAddresses.xml) that Microsoft publishes with URL, IPv4 and IPv6 addresses.
+This is a sample script that parses the XML feed (https://support.content.office.net/en-us/static/O365IPAddresses.xml) that Microsoft publishes with URL, IPv4 and IPv6 addresses.
 These addresses are used for the infrastructure of the Microsoft cloud applications (Office 365).
 The script will parse the XML file into 3 separate lists and use the FMC API's to upload them to 3 Group Objects.
 These Group Objects can be used in a Firepower trust/prefilter rule.
-By doing so the traffic is excluded from further inspection, to ensure low latency.
+By doing so the traffic is excluded from further inspection, to prevent  latency issues with the applications.

 ## Features

-* Parsing O365 XML File;
 * Checking if O365 file was updated, using MD5 hashes;
-* Checking for updates with a specified interval (in seconds, 3600s = 1h);
+* Continuously checking for updates with a specified time interval;
+* Parsing O365 XML File into 3 lists;
 * Creating right JSON format for FMC API PUT requests;
-* Uploading this JSON to FMC, overwriting the previous object.
+* Uploading this JSON to FMC, overwriting the previous Group Object.

 ### Potential next steps